 Roger MARTIN-CLOUAIRE is currently a senior researcher at INRAE (National Research Institute for Agriculture, Food and Environment, former INRA).
 He holds a Masters in Biomedical Engineering (1982) from Saskatchewan University (Canada) and a PhD (1986) in Artificial Intelligence (AI) from Toulouse University.
 His research works in these graduate student years focussed primarily on developing and implementing possibility theory models of approximate reasoning in knowledge-based systems.

-He joined INRA (Institut National de la Recherche Agronomique) in 1987 as a research scientist in the newly created computer science department where he conducted research projects on various farmers' decision problems and agrosystem management processes.
-He was the director of the laboratory Unité de Biométrie et Intelligence Artificielle (former MIAT) from October 2006 to the end of 2010.
+He joined INRA in 1987 in the mathematics and computer science department where he conducted research projects on various farmers' decision problems and agrosystem management processes.
+He was the director of the laboratory Unité de Biométrie et Intelligence Artificielle (MIAT presently) from October 2006 to the end of 2010.

 Main area of work